krowe/ZSH-Keybindings/README.md

 ### Sudo ###

-Two of the keys rely on *sudo*.
+Two of the keys rely on *sudo* (Search <kbd>F3</kbd> and Restart <kbd>F5</kbd>).
 If you do not use *sudo* then you'll want to modify the scripts for them to work for you without it.

 If you do use *sudo* then there is a small modification you'll want to make to your *visudo* file.
 To do this type, `sudo visudo` at the command line.
 Then add something similar to the following:

       username   ALL=(ALL) NOPASSWD: /sbin/reboot